 Before appearing before the Court, you must, except if you have already done so or you are the plaintiff in this proceeding, file a notice of appearance, in the prescribed form, in the Registry and serve a copy of it on the plaintiff in the originating process.

-Note for this Form:

-Unless the Court otherwise orders, a defendant that is a corporation must be represented at a hearing by a legal practitioner.
+Note: Unless the Court otherwise orders, a defendant that is a corporation must be represented at a hearing by a legal practitioner.
 It may be represented at a hearing by a director of the corporation only if the Court grants leave.

 C. FILING